mixxxdj/manual/source/chapters/user_interface.rst

                :ref:`Setting your levels properly (gain staging) <djing-gain-staging>`.

 **EQ Knobs**
-  The low, mid, and high EQ knobs allow you to change the filters of the audio.
+   The low, mid, and high EQ knobs (purple ring) allow you to change the filters of the audio.
   This allows you to selectively reduce or boost certain frequency ranges of the audio.